Russula

 Russula "compacta-IN02" - This is a relatively large, fleshy, but squatty, russula.
 The coloration on the cap ranges from pale buff to white, is dry to the touch, and seems to be prone to pitting.
 They bruise a rusty color when scratched or bruise, and may have an intense odor reminiscent of fish gone bad or rancid meat.
 Popping one of these in the dehydrator truly leads to a bad time

-Russula "compacta-IN02" photos© Stephen Russel
+Russula "compacta-IN02" photos© Stephen Russell

 Russula katarinae - This is a small Russula, with a cap diameter generally less than 6cm.
 The cap coloration can range from orange, to orange-yellow or pale yellow, with a cap cuticle that peels to about 3/4 of the cap radius.
 The stipe is white and may be wider at the base than the top and stains brownish when bruised or cut.
 Gills are densely packed with some forking near the stipe, with an adnate to adnexed attachment.
 Mild tasting, with a fishy odor at maturity and a cream to ochre spore print.